 Safety

-SCK CEN is responsible for the .
-SCK CEN install and commission the required sensoring, alarming system, etc.provide all the required input to allow SCK CEN to correctly implement the ODH-system e.g if the status of the ODH-system is a required input to the QPLANT.
+SCK CEN is responsible for the Oxygen Displacement Risk Management.
+SCK CEN install and commission the required sensoring, alarming system, evacuation protocols etc.

+The Contractor shall provide all the required input to allow SCK CEN to correctly implement the ODH-system e.g accurate helium inventory.

+In the offer, the Applicant shall indicate if the status of the ODH-system is a required input to the QPLANT.

 Codes and Standards

 The design of the QPLANT shall follow the applicable technical standards for such kind of components (typically EN 13458) in addition of the specific requirements applicable for the project listed in the Applicable Documents.